 - Cushing syndrome is a condition associated with a constellation of signs and symptoms caused by prolonged exposure to high levels of glucocorticoids.

 - May be due to exogenous glucocorticoid exposure (iatrogenic Cushing syndrome) or endogenous Cushing syndrome (CS).

 - Endogenous CS may be ACTH-dependent (pituitary tumor or ectopic ACTH production) or ACTH-independent secondary to excess cortisol secretion from adrenal glands.
-CS due to an ACTH-secreting pituitary adenoma is referred to as Cushing disease.
+CS due to an ACTH-secreting pituitary tumor is referred to as Cushing disease.

 - More common in women particularly in reproductive age

-- Iatrogenic Cushing syndrome is much more common than endogenous CS but measurements of incidence rate are imprecise.
+- Iatrogenic Cushing syndrome is much more common than endogenous CS but measurements of incidence rates are imprecise.

 - Detailed history to assess for any use of exogenous glucocorticoids (oral, topical, injection, inhaled, nasal).
 It is also important to ask about intra-articular and neck/back injections as patients might not be aware that these are potent glucocorticoids.

-- CYP3A4 inhibitors (especially ritonavir) inhibit glucocorticoid clearance and contribute to Cushingoid symptoms when taken with concurrent inhaled, oral or injectable steroids.
+- CYP3A4 inhibitors (especially ritonavir and azole antibiotics) inhibit glucocorticoid clearance and may lead to Cushingoid signs/symptoms when taken with concurrent inhaled, oral or injectable glucocorticoids.

-- Use of estrogen containing OCPs can contribute to false positive dexamethasone suppression test due to increased cortisol binding globulin and need to be discontinued preferably for 3 months prior to this method of testing.
+- Use of estrogen-containing birth control pills can contribute to false-positive dexamethasone suppression tests due to increased cortisol binding globulin and need to be discontinued preferably for 3 months prior to this method of testing.

-- After confirming hypercortisolism must measure ACTH to identify if ACTH dependent or independent.
+- After confirming hypercortisolism, the ACTH level should be measured to identify if CS is ACTH-dependent or -independent.

-- To distinguish pituitary dependent Cushing vs ectopic ACTH syndrome: MRI pituitary (>6mm less likely incidentaloma), high-dose 8mg dexamethasone test (pituitary tumors more likely to suppress cortisol >50%), CRH stimulation (pituitary tumors more likely to stimulate cortisol post CRH), presence of hypokalemia (more common with ectopic disease), degree of ACTH elevation (may be greater with ectopic), age (ectopic less likely in young patients), inferior petrosal sinus sampling (most direct test).
+- To distinguish Cushing disease vs. ectopic ACTH syndrome: MRI pituitary (>6mm less likely incidentaloma), high-dose 8mg dexamethasone test (pituitary tumors more likely to suppress cortisol >50%), CRH stimulation (pituitary tumors more likely to stimulate ACTH and cortisol post-CRH), presence of hypokalemia (more common with the ectopic disease), degree of ACTH elevation (usually greater with ectopic source), age (ectopic less likely in young patients).

-- Inferior petrosal sampling (IPSS) is gold standard to distinguish pituitary-dependent disease from ectopic disease, uses gradient in ACTH between petrosal sinus and peripheral blood with CRH stimulated central-to-peripheral ACTH ratio >2 before and >3 after CRH stimulation are diagnostic of Cushing disease.
-Requires skilled interventional radiologist and adequate catheter placement.
+- Inferior petrosal sinus sampling (IPSS) is the gold standard to distinguish Cushing disease from ectopic ACTH syndrome.
+A central to peripheral ACTH ratio >2 before and >3 after CRH stimulation are diagnostic of Cushing disease.
+Requires skilled interventional radiologists and adequate catheter placement.

 SIGNS AND SYMPTOMS